 MR. SPADONI is a lifetime resident of Gig Harbor.
 He graduated from Peninsula High School, after which he attended Olympic College and Washington State University to study business administration and engineering.
 He served four years in the U.S. Air Force Intelligence Corps, including a year of duty in Vietnam.

 Roger has served on the PenLight Board since 1987 and has worked on the Finance & Audit, Goals & Long Range Planning, Policy & Bylaws, and Water Committees.
 He and continues to stay abreast of national and regional power issues that may affect our cooperative members.
 He is proud of PenLight’s commitment to provide environmentally responsible, reliable electric and water services at the most economical rates possible.

-In the community, Nick served on the Kettering Committee for Discovery School, the Board of Directors for the Gig Harbor/Peninsula Chamber of Commerce and the Chamber’s Education Committee.
+In the community, Roger served on the Kettering Committee for Discovery School, the Board of Directors for the Gig Harbor/Peninsula Chamber of Commerce and the Chamber’s Education Committee.
 Together with his partners in Spadoni Brothers, he participated in the Gig Harbor Kiwanis “Field of Dreams” athletic field expansion project.
 He also assisted in the original construction of the Rosedale Community Park and Arletta baseball fields and the development of the Gig Harbor Little League baseball field.

-Until 2006, Nick was President and CEO of Spadoni Brothers, Inc., a general contracting firm founded by his father and uncles in 1946.
+Until 2006, Roger was President and CEO of Spadoni Brothers, Inc., a general contracting firm founded by his father and uncles in 1946.
 He now operates Spadoni Golfscapes and Lawns, a synthetic turf putting green and lawn installation company.
 Roger and his wife Rosemary live in Rosedale.
 His children intend to stay in the Gig Harbor area, and hope to continue the family tradition of low profile community service begun by Roger’s father and uncles.